PostgREST/postgrest/admin.rst

 Count-Header DoS
 ----------------

 For convenience to client-side pagination controls PostgREST supports counting and reporting total table size in its response.
-As described in `Limits and Pagination`_, responses ordinarily include a range but leave the total unspecified like
+As described in :ref:`limits`, responses ordinarily include a range but leave the total unspecified like

 .. code-block:: http